smacdo/brainfreeze/README.md

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments
- * Urban Müller for creating Brainfuck, without which Brainfreeze wouldn't be possible.
+ * Urban Mï¿½ller for creating Brainfuck, without which Brainfreeze wouldn't be possible.